 4. It’s recommended that you take 2 tsp. of a medical liquid digestive aid.
 What does tsp. stand for?

+Answer: Teaspoon.
 While many liquid dosages are recommended for children, adults still need to know how to measure for themselves or anyone else.
-An estimated 40 to 60 percent of parents in the U.S. make errors when dispensing medication to their children.
+An estimated 40 to 60% of parents in the U.S. make errors when dispensing medication to their children.
 Making the mistake between a teaspoon, a tablespoon or other amounts can be dangerous for anyone.

 5. What is the best way to remember what a doctor told you in an appointment?